IASWG Madrid Symposium Presentations

 2 Wednesday, 3:40PM - 4:10PM

-Breaking Barriers through Cultivating Broader Networks of Support: Building Mutual Aid with University Volunteers, Family, and Caregivers of Adult Basketball Players with IDD (MUTUAL AID TRACK)
+(EN>SP) Breaking Barriers through Cultivating Broader Networks of Support: Building Mutual Aid with University Volunteers, Family, and Caregivers of Adult Basketball Players with IDD (MUTUAL AID TRACK)

 Samuel R. Benbow, Shippensburg University, Shippensburg, PA (USA)